soumyadiptapete/Captstone-AzureML-MLEngineer-Nanodegree/README.md

 train_ds = Dataset.get_by_name(ws, name='pima-diabetes') where ws is ithe workspace

 ## Automated ML
-experiment_timeout_minutes=30, maximum time upto whihc the AutoML run will continue task='classification', the task is to clasify whether a person has diabetes or not primary_metric='accuracy', The metric being tracked is Accuracy training_data=train_ds, train_ds is the training dataset label_column_name='Outcome', 'Outcome' is the column in the dataset whihc is the target column to be predicted n_cross_validations=5, number of cross validations ot perform to get the metric compute_target = cpu_cluster, the compute cluster whihc has been created in the code
+experiment_timeout_minutes=30, maximum time upto which the AutoML run will continue.
+Helps in reducing unneccessary use of cluster time

+task='classification', the task is to clasify whether a person has diabetes or not

+primary_metric='accuracy', The metric being tracked is Accuracy

+training_data=train_ds, train_ds is the training dataset

+label_column_name='Outcome', 'Outcome' is the column in the dataset whihc is the target column to be predicted

+n_cross_validations=5, number of cross validations ot perform to get the metric

+compute_target = cpu_cluster, the compute cluster whihc has been created in the code

 ### Results